 The Wi-Fi status in the menu bar indicates if the system's wireless internet capabilities are enabled.
 If so, the system will scan for available wireless networks to connect to.
-At the time of this revision all computers Apple builds have wireless, that has not always been the case, This control only pertains to systems that have a wireless NIC.
+At the time of this revision all computers Apple builds have wireless network capability, which has not always been the case.
+This control only pertains to systems that have a wireless NIC available.
 Operating systems running in a virtual environment may not score as expected either.